Population Ethics

 The total well-being enjoyed by all future people is potentially enormous.
 Consequently, on the total view, the disvalue of losing our future is immense, and the mitigation of existential risks becomes correspondingly important.
 The same conclusion also holds for critical level (or range) theories, assuming that the average well-being of future generations exceeds the critical level (or range).57

 Even on the average view, there is reason to expect the long-term future to make a big difference to the overall value of the world.
 Human welfare has improved dramatically in recent centuries due to technological, social, and moral progress.
-Consequently, our generation is driving up the all-time average of well-being among humans who have yet existed.58 Further scientific and medical breakthroughs will likely continue to improve the average quality of life in the future.
+Consequently, our generation is driving up the average of well-being to date.58 Further scientific and medical breakthroughs will likely continue to improve the average quality of life in the future.
 Therefore, even on the average view, it should be a priority to avoid existential risks by virtue of the large future gains in average well-being.
 The same is true for variable value theories, as they tend to approximate the average view for large populations.59

 Proponents of standard person-affecting views (with a strict procreative asymmetry) are sceptical of the claim that reducing existential risk is of enormous importance.
 They would still think that reducing these risks has some value because this reduces the risk of death for those alive today.
 But they would not regard the absence of future generations as an intrinsic moral loss.
 However, while these strict asymmetric views may not be concerned about the prospect of human extinction, they may seriously worry about the possibility of a dystopian future containing many miserable lives.
 Averting such a negative future would be critically important on these views.60 Others might be drawn to a weaker (and correspondingly more plausible) version of the asymmetry, according to which we do have some reason to create flourishing lives, but stronger reason to help existing people or to avoid lives of negative well-being.
 On these moderate views, ensuring that the future goes well would still be very important since so many lives are at stake.